peckham-daz/24-adv-creative-coding/final_project_brief.md

 - Example website topics:
   - your personal website featuring your developer and/or creative portfolio and professional information,
   - a website for a small business owned by you or a close one,
-  - a website for a small business based in the borough of Southwark,
+  - a website for a small business based in the borough of Southwark (with permission from the owners),
   - a website referring to one of themes of the Southwark Economic Strategy 2023-30 (https://www.southwark.gov.uk/business/southwark-economic-strategy),
   - a website demonstrating your hobby or personal interests,
   - another topic that allows you to demonstrate the skills listed in this Final Project Brief.